agis/git-style-guide/README.md

   * You are the only one working on the branch and it is not being reviewed.

-  * You want to tidy up your branch (eg. squash commits) and/or rebase it onto the "master" in order to merge it later.
+  * You want to tidy up your branch (eg. squash commits) and/or rebase it onto the "main" in order to merge it later.

-  That said, *never rewrite the history of the "master" branch* or any other special branches (ie. used by production or CI servers).
+  That said, *never rewrite the history of the "main" branch* or any other special branches (ie. used by production or CI servers).

 * Keep the history *clean* and *simple*. *Just before you merge* your branch: